mariobox/mariosanchez.org/content/uses.md

 - **Text Editor**: [Vim](https://vim.org).
 I had been using [Visual Studio Code](https://code.visualstudio.com/), which is a great text editor, but I'm now using (and still learning) Vim, due to a personal choice to move away from tools made by large corporations and embracing open source alternatives.
 The learning curve is steep, but like with anything worthwhile practice makes perfect.

-- **Hosting**: I alternate between [Digital Ocean](https://digitalocean) and [Github Pages](https://pages.github.com/).
-I am currently using Github Pages, but I'm also operating a VPS for some project demos that require back end functionality.
+- **Hosting**: I alternate between [Heroku](https://heroku.com) and [Github Pages](https://pages.github.com/).
+I am currently using Github Pages for this site, but I'm using Heroku for some project demos that require back end functionality.

 - **SSL/TLS Certificate**: [Let's Encrypt](https://letsencrypt.org).
 That lets me serve this site through [HTTPS](../https/).
 With [Github Pages](https://pages.github.com) you now get SSL by default.
 <br />